eeriespace/eeriespace.github.io/_posts/2020-03-27-play-report-more-than-a-week-of-magic-ritual-training.md

-Lana stays a couple of minutes with the companions of Mary, trying to console them and then heads for the ritual chamber, when she realises that someone has token advantage of the chaos and has stolen 100ø from her. ``Encounter``
+Lana stays a couple of minutes with the companions of Mary, trying to console them and then heads for the ritual chamber, when she realises that someone has taken advantage of the chaos and has stolen 100ø from her. ``Encounter``

 She buys the *frankincense* and rents a chamber, lights some candles, performs the incantations aaaaand... the ritual fails. ``Magic liturgy check``